-(d) BMP LOCATIONAL SITING.
+(d) BMP TYPE AND LOCATIONAL SITING.

-- (1) BMPs shall be located either on-site to treat runoff at the point of generation, or regionally within the Resource of Concern Drainage Area. - (2) If infiltration is feasible on site (see Table C2), on-site or regional BMPs must provide volume control to meet the standard of subsection 6(c).
-If infiltration is not feasible, any BMP may be used. - (3) Off-site and/or regional BMPs must be sited in the following priority order: - (i) In a downstream location that intercepts the runoff volume leaving the project site prior to the Resource of Concern. - (ii) Anywhere within the same Resource of Concern Drainage Area (see Figures C1A-C1E) that results in no greater mass of Total Phosphorus reaching the resource of concern than on-site BMPs.
+- (1) For a public linear project, BMPs shall-must be located either-on-site and the required water quality volume must be achieved to the extent feasible to treat runoff at the point of generation, or regionally within the Resource of Concern Drainage Area.
+The road authority must obtain right-of-way or adjacent land for treatment, if reasonable.
+For other projects, the water quality volume must be treated on-site to the extent it is cost-effective, and otherwise may be treated off-site in accordance with subsection 6(d)(3), below. - (2) If infiltration is feasible on site (see Table C2), on-site or regional BMPs, whether on- or off-site, must provide volume controlfor infiltration to meet the standard of subsection 6(c).
+If To the extent infiltration is not feasible on-site, any BMP may be used to meet the standard. - (3) Off-site and/or regional BMPs must be sited in the following priority order: - (i) In a downstream location that intercepts the runoff volume leaving the project site prior to the Resource of Concern. - (ii) Anywhere within the same Resource of Concern Drainage Area (see Figures